-Grand Canyon mule-riders are able to take in the breathtaking vistas of the Grand Canyon National Park while traveling along the rim of the canyon.
-Grand Canyon National Park Lodges is offering a four-mile, three-hour mule activity (two-hours in the saddle) that departs five miles east of the Historic Grand Canyon Village in the park.
-The mule ride travels along a new East Rim Trail built by the National Park Service.
-Wranglers will stop six times along the trail to provide interpretive information about the geologic formations, human history, fire ecology and more.
+Grand Canyon mule riders are able to take in the breathtaking vistas of Grand Canyon National Park while traveling along the rim of the canyon.
+Grand Canyon National Park Lodges offer a four-mile, three-hour mule activity (two-hours in the saddle) that departs five miles east of the Historic Grand Canyon Village at the Yaki Barn.
+Bus transportation is included to and from Yaki Barn and the Historic Village Livery Barn.
+The mule ride travels along the East Rim Trail built by the National Park Service.
+Wranglers will stop at least six times along the trail to provide interpretive information about the geologic formations, human history, fire ecology, and more.
 There are up to 20 riders per departure.

 March 15th through November 30th

 The Mule Ride departs at 8:00 a.m. and 12:00 p.m.

 The Mule Ride departs at 9:00 a.m.